google/serialization.dart/README.md

-You can set the name of the file containing all the generated rules with `rules_file_name: 'my_generated_rules_file_name.dart'` this could be useful in the uncommon case where you need to generate rules in different files.
-For instance if you have conflicting Classes names you could use this alongside `$include: ["file.dart", "file2.dart"]` to run the transformer multiple times on separate part of your project.
+You can set the name of the file containing all the generated rules with `rules_file_name: 'my_generated_rules_file_name.dart'` this could be useful in the case where you need to generate rules with different settings.
+For instance if you generate rules as `map` output for a set of files and `list` output for another set of files.
+In order to do this you would use `$include: ["file.dart", "file2.dart"]` to run the transformer multiple times on separate part of your project.
+The `test` directory shows an example of this.

 Normally you won't ever see the generated files, because the transformer creates it on the fly and it is sent directly to pub serve